rqlite/rqlite.io/content/en/docs/Quick-start/_index.md

 ```bash
 $ rqlited -node-id=1 data/
 ```
-`data/` is the path to a directory rqlite will use for storage (you can use any path you like).
+`data/` is the path to a directory rqlite will use for storage.
 Once launched rqlite will be listening on [http://localhost:4001](http://localhost:4001).

 ### Docker
 _Docker images are available for a [variety of platforms](https://hub.docker.com/r/rqlite/rqlite/tags)._